 - The film highlights St. Maximilian Kolbe's selfless sacrifice during WWII, emphasizing themes of love and redemption in dire circumstances.

-- Set in Auschwitz, it portrays Kolbe's unwavering faith, offering a message of hope amidst suffering, relevant to contemporary struggles.
+- Set in Auschwitz, it portrays Kolbe's unwavering faith, offering a poignant reminder of hope amidst suffering.

 What’s next